 Novasus Side Effects

-Generic Name: chlorpheniramine / hydrocodone
+Generic name: chlorpheniramine / hydrocodone

-- Decrease in frequency of urination
+- decrease in the frequency or amount of urination

 - difficulty in passing urine (dribbling)